There’s something deeply nostalgic about the smell of chocolate baking, especially when the edges darken just a little more than planned.

 Behind the Recipe

 This recipe is built around the idea that the best part of a baked chocolate dessert is often the edge, the darker, slightly caramelized portion where sugar and butter meet high heat.
 By baking the batter as bars instead of individual cookies, you get those “burnt” edges in every slice while keeping the center soft and rich.
-Cocoa powder and melted butter create a deep chocolate base, while chocolate chips add pockets of melted texture throughout.
+These bars use a brownie-style batter rather than traditional cookie dough, which creates crisp edges and a fudgy center.

 Why You’ll Love This Recipe